roboticsoutreach/robohack-website/docs/programming/arduino.md

 arduino.digital_write(6, False)
 ```

-### Analog Input
+### Analogue Input

 Certain sensors output analog signals rather than digital ones, and so
 have to be read differently.
-The Arduino has six analog inputs, which
+The Arduino has six analogue inputs, which
 are labelled `A0` to `A5`.
-Once again, the analog pins are available as an enum `AnalogPin`, which is imported from `sbot` manually or though `import *`.
+Once again, the analogue pins are available as an enum `AnalogPin`, which is imported from `sbot` manually or though `import *`.

 :::tip
 Analog signals can have any voltage, while digital signals can only